MichaelMattews/Exhibition-Network-Design/diagrams/README.md

 # Diagrams

-Network diagrams for the Exhibition Infrastructure Project.
+This folder contains physical, logical, and identity architecture diagrams for the project.